maximlamare/S3_extract/README.md

 2. The current version of the script was designed to work with Python 3.4 or 3.5.
 3. Install SNAP 7 and the S3Snow plugins (listed below).
 The S34Sci Snow [SUM](https://s3tbx-snow.readthedocs.io/en/latest/) describes the plugins.
 4. Install or verify that JDK is installed on your system and JDK_HOME path is set.
-5. Install Maven.
-Mac users can use [HomeBrew](https://docs.brew.sh/Installation) or similar.
-6. Create a Conda environment (see steps below) and  configure snappy to work with the environment's Python interpreter (the hardest part).
+5. Create a Conda environment (see steps below) and  configure snappy to work with the environment's Python interpreter (the hardest part).
 The instructions are found [here](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface).

-For MacOS users @mankoff created an installation guide (similar on Linux systems):
+For MacOS users @mankoff created an installation guide (essentially the same for Linux or Windows systems):

     # create conda environement
     conda create -n SNAP python=3.4